Analia7/diabetes-classification/README.md

 1. By optimally chosen we mean the following.
 Causal discovery will attempt to recover the causal relationships between the input arguments a user may give to the `DecisionTreeClassifier` and how these affect the performance of the `DecisionTreeClassifier` (performance including accuracy and speed).
 Given this, we will be able to choose a narrower subset of hyperparameter values to try to find the optimal combination of hyperparameters that contributes to peak performance.
 2. Note that we will actually train several `DecisionTreeClassifier` models per combination to account for the randomness that follows the creating of a `DecisionTreeClassifier` instance.
 More on this on the next few paragraphs.
 3. This data collection will not be done over the whole set of the hyperparameter space as this would be computational prohibitive, so a subset of it will be chosen to get a broad picture of how the values of each argument affect the outcome.
+4. See *A note on randomness* for a discussion of why an average max depth is used.